Hyperbole

 Angela & Uncle Jerry identify this as hyperbole, surely Inez has spoken a truthful word at some point in her life.
 Uncle Jerry notes that a 17-year-old pleading his case is going to be hyperbolic.
 This is part of a pattern of hyperbole that runs through the first two stanzas and is identified as the one consistent literary device in the opening sections of the poem.

 The hyperbole reflects James's adolescent tendency to overstate everything, everything is either terrible or wonderful.
-It serves to characterize him as immature and to show his inability to assess situations with nuance.
+It serves to characterise him as immature and to show his inability to assess situations with nuance.

 “It's like I couldn't breathe”